 - lung function tests

-- sputum analysis, a microscopic look at phlegm
+- sputum analysis, which is a microscopic look at mucus

-- pulse oximetry, which measures the amount of oxygen in your blood
+- pulse oximetry test, which measures the amount of oxygen in your blood

-- arterial blood gas, which tests a blood sample from an artery to show the amount of oxygen and carbon dioxide in your blood, along with your blood chemistry
+- arterial blood gas test, which tests a blood sample from an artery to show the amount of oxygen and carbon dioxide in your blood, along with your blood chemistry

-If you or your child is having trouble sleeping, you may want to use something to help lessen phlegm and cough.
-Research has shown that 1/2 teaspoon of honey before bedtime in children is a safe method to try.
+If you are or your child is having trouble sleeping, you may want to use something to help lessen mucus and cough.
+An older 2012 study has shown that 10 grams (about 1/2 tablespoon) of honey before a child’s bedtime is a safe method to try.
 Keep in mind that raw honey isn’t suitable for children under 12 months old due to the risk of botulism.

 Other possible treatments for wet cough can include:

-- acetaminophen (Tylenol) or ibuprofen (Advil) for body aches and chest discomfort from cough
+- acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for body aches and chest discomfort from cough

 - steroids for coughs related to asthma